wfsyre/tribe-workout-bots/README.md

 # Slack Workout Bot
 A bot that tracks workouts on Slack.
+There is also functionality for polls and practice attendance tracking

 ## Setup
 You will need the following to implement this bot: